AlexBAV/ChakraCoreCppBridge/README.md

 void check(JsErrorCode error);
 ```

-These functions are also brought into global scope, unless the `CBRIDGE_NO_GLOBAL_NAMESPACE` preprocessor constant is defined.
+These functions are also brought into global namespace, unless the `CBRIDGE_NO_GLOBAL_NAMESPACE` preprocessor constant is defined.

 #### Getting Exception Information